Belize: Hispanic Belizeans

-The Mestizo are people of mixed Spanish and Yucatec Maya descent.
-They were the first to bring the Catholicism and the Spanish language to Belize after various failed attempts over the century by Spanish conquistadores.
-They originally came to Belize in 1847, to escape the Caste War, which occurred when thousands of Mayas rose against the state in Yucatán and massacred over one-third of the population.
+The Yucatec Mestizos are people of mixed Spanish and Yucatec Maya descent.
+They were the first to bring Catholicism and the Spanish language to Belize after various failed attempts over the century by Spanish conquistadores.
+They originally came to Belize in 1847, to escape the Caste War, which occurred when thousands of Mayas rose against the state in Yucatán and over one-third of the population was massacred.

-The surviving others fled across the borders into British territory.
+The survivors fled across the borders into British territory.
 The Mestizos are found everywhere in Belize but most make their homes in the northern districts of Corozal and Orange Walk.
 In the 1980s a wave of Central American migrants from El Salvador, Guatemala, Honduras, and Nicaragua came to settle in Belize.
 The Government of Belize with the help of the United Nations opened the nation's doors to Central American neighbours fleeing from civil war and persecution.

 Due to the influences of Belizean Creole and English, many Mestizos speak what is known as "Kitchen Spanish".
 The mixture of Yucatec Mestizo and Yucatec Maya foods like tamales, escabeche, chirmole, relleno, and empanadas came from their Mexican side and corn tortillas were handed down by their Mayan side.
 Music comes mainly from the marimba, but they also play and sing with the guitar.
 Dances performed at village fiestas include the Hog-Head, Zapateados, the Mestizada, Paso Doble and many more.

-Just like Southern Mexico and Northern Belize the marimba and its music is an iconic and important traditional folklore instrument across Central America.
+Just like in southern Mexico and northern Belize, the marimba and its music is an iconic and important traditional folklore instrument across Central America.
 Some typical Central American foods blended into the Belizean gastronomy are the famous Salvadorian pupusas, the famous Honduran baleadas, the gacho, tajadas, tostones and they have also influenced the form of the Spanish language in the South of Belize.
 In the short span of their mass migration to Belize, Central American immigrants have contributed significantly to Belize not only culturally but also economically.

-The Yucatec Mestizo culture is unique and very different from the culture of those migrants and refugees coming form other Central American countries.
+The Yucatec Mestizo culture is unique and very different from the culture of those migrants and refugees coming from other Central American countries.
 Mestizos make up 37% of the population and Latin American immigrants and refugees make up 15% of the population.
-Together the Mestizo and Hispanic population make up roughly 52% of the Belizean population.
+Together, the Mestizo and Hispanic population make up roughly 52% of the Belizean population.